 The Importance of Congruence and Expectation

-One of the troubling aspects of the situation described in the article is the profound incongruence between what people expect in a certain setting and what they actually receive.
-When yoga students enrol in a 200-hour Yoga Teacher Training, they arrive prepared to learn topics such as yoga philosophy, sequencing, tools beyond asana, and teaching methodology.
-They do not come prepared to revisit childhood trauma, confront painful memories and practice forgiveness, or expose their emotional histories in a group setting.
+One of the most troubling aspects of the situation described in the article is the profound incongruence between what people expect in a certain setting and what they actually receive.
+When students sign up for a 200-hour Yoga Teacher Training, they anticipate learning yoga philosophy, sequencing, teaching methodology and practices beyond asana.
+They do not expect to be guided into revisiting childhood trauma, confronting painful memories or exposing their emotional histories in a group circle.
 This mismatch between expectation and reality can be profoundly destabilising.
-Research in psychotherapy consistently shows that when a person’s expectations about the process do not align with what actually unfolds, they are more likely to feel confused, unsafe or dissatisfied, and that is within a therapeutic context where such material is anticipated and held by trained professionals.
-In yoga teacher trainings, where such preparation or containment is absent, the impact can be far more disorienting.
+Research in psychotherapy consistently shows that when a person’s expectations about a process do not align with what actually unfolds, they are more likely to feel confused, unsafe or dissatisfied, and that is within a therapeutic context where emotionally charged material is anticipated and held by trained professionals.

-Human beings rely on psychological defences that help us stay regulated and safe.
-These defences adjust to the context.
+Our psychological defences are shaped by context to help us stay regulated and safe.
 For instance, most people sit very close to strangers on public transport without distress, because the situation calls for it.
 If someone stood that close to us in an empty park, our defensive system would activate.
 Nothing about the distance changes; only the context does.
 We willingly let a doctor press into our abdomen or examine a sensitive area because the context is medical, and we are prepared for it.
 Yet if a stranger calling themselves a doctor attempted the same examination while we were standing in a supermarket queue, our whole system would react with alarm.
 The physical action is the same; the meaning changes entirely because the context does.
-Here's another example: closing your eyes during a guided relaxation can feel soothing because you trust the environment.
-Closing your eyes on a dark street at night would feel dangerous.
-The action itself hasn’t changed; only the setting has.
 This is what I mean by incongruent.
 The behaviour is identical, but the context makes it either appropriate, threatening or confusing.

 The Vulnerability of Teacher Training Environments

-Teacher trainings in particular create conditions in which students are more susceptible.
-Intensive programmes are physically demanding and mentally draining, and are often led in places away from home, which for many can be ungrounding in itself.
-Participants often experience emotional fluctuations due to fatigue and other factors, and when people are tired, their ability to self-regulate diminishes.
-Their boundaries soften, their resilience drops, and their capacity to access helpful coping mechanisms is reduced.
-In these states, even small emotional triggers can have an outsized impact.
-Introducing psychologically provocative practices into such a vulnerable environment is not only inappropriate but negligent.
-A yoga teacher training is a space for learning to teach yoga, not a space for therapeutic processing or emotional exposure.
-Anything presented as such belongs outside its scope.
-When students enrol in a 200-hour Yoga Teacher Training and expect to learn alignment, sequencing etc, they do not expect to have to confront their childhood memories, and they are simply not in a state to defend themselves against unexpected psychological excavation.
+Teacher trainings in particular create conditions in which students are far more susceptible than usual.
+Intensive programmes are physically demanding, mentally draining and often take place away from home, which can be ungrounding in itself.
+When people are tired, their capacity for self-regulation diminishes.
+Boundaries soften, resilience drops, and the ability to access helpful coping mechanisms is reduced.
+In these states, even relatively small emotional triggers can have an outsized impact.
+Introducing psychologically provocative practices into such a vulnerable environment is, therefore, not only inappropriate but negligent.
+A yoga teacher training is designed to teach yoga, not to facilitate therapeutic processing or emotional excavation.

-From what students shared over the years, I know that many of those who have suffered from these types of interventions in a yoga space suffer in silence, because they feel embarrassed, confused or ashamed, or worry they will be blamed for being 'too sensitive' or 'not ready' for the work.
-They often doubt their own perception, question whether their reaction was valid, or fear being dismissed by the very community they trusted.
-This silence only deepens the harm, and it is one of the reasons these practices continue unchecked.
-This kind of reaction is entirely normal.
-When someone is harmed in a setting where they expected safety, support or care, it is very common for them to turn the blame inward.
-It’s a well-documented psychological pattern seen across many forms of boundary violation: people question their own judgement, minimise what happened, or assume the problem must lie within themselves.
-Although the nature of the harm is different, the internal response is similar to what many survivors of assault or emotional abuse report.
-When trust has been breached, the nervous system often protects itself through self-blame, because it feels less threatening than acknowledging that a person or system you relied on failed you.
+Over the years, many students and clients have shared that interventions of this nature left them distressed, yet they remained silent because they felt embarrassed, confused or ashamed, or feared they would be dismissed as “too sensitive” or “not ready” for the work.
+This silence is common and deeply human.
+When someone is harmed in a space where they expected safety and support, it is very typical for them to doubt their own experience and turn the blame inward.
+This is a well-documented psychological pattern across many forms of boundary violation: people minimise what happened, question their reactions or assume the fault lies with them.
+Although the circumstances differ, the internal response is similar to what many survivors of emotional abuse or assault report.
+When trust has been breached, the nervous system often clings to self-blame because it feels less threatening than acknowledging that a person or system you relied on failed you.

 The Lack of Appropriate Qualifications

 Another central issue is qualification.
 Supporting someone through trauma or deep emotional distress requires extensive clinical training.
-It demands an understanding of nervous system responses, stabilisation techniques, containment, and the ability to intervene safely if someone becomes overwhelmed and dysregulated.
+It involves understanding nervous system responses, stabilisation, containment and knowing how to intervene safely if someone becomes overwhelmed.
 Yoga teachers are not trained in these skills unless they also hold separate therapeutic credentials.
-Without this training, they cannot responsibly lead students into emotionally charged territory or handle the aftermath.
-This matters enormously because the power dynamics in teacher trainings already place teachers in positions of authority.
-When that authority is misused to provoke emotional breakthroughs or personal disclosures, students may comply even when uncomfortable.
+Without this training, they cannot responsibly lead students into emotionally charged territory or manage the aftermath.
+This is crucial because teacher trainings naturally place teachers in positions of authority, and students often comply with whatever is presented, even when it makes them uncomfortable.

 Why Dismissing Distress Is Never Acceptable

-What I found most disturbing in this whole scenario is that the only person who actually had some training, and could have used it, dismissed the student when she said she felt overwhelmed and emotionally dysregulated.
-When someone discloses emotional distress in a learning environment, and especially after a guided experiential exercise that forms part of the mandatory curriculum, there is an immediate duty of care.
-Even outside psychotherapy, any educator or facilitator has a responsibility to take such disclosures seriously, to inquire further, to ensure the person is safe, and to offer appropriate support or referral.
-To brush a student aside in that moment is not only unkind; it is a breach of the most basic principles of safeguarding.
-During our Trauma-Sensitive Yoga Trainings, we talk about this at length.
-TSY is designed precisely to avoid triggering someone, but if it happens despite our best efforts, the response must still be one of acknowledgement and support.
+What I found most disturbing in this scenario is that the only person with any relevant training, and the one who could have intervened, dismissed the student when she said she felt overwhelmed and emotionally dysregulated.
+When someone discloses emotional distress in a learning environment, especially after a guided experiential exercise that forms part of the curriculum, there is an immediate duty of care.
+Even outside psychotherapy, any educator or facilitator has a responsibility to take such disclosures seriously, to check in, to ensure the person is safe and to offer appropriate support.
+Brushing a student aside is not simply unkind, but a failure of basic safeguarding.
+In our Trauma-Sensitive Yoga Trainings, we discuss this extensively.
+TSY is designed precisely to minimise the risk of triggering someone, but if it does happen despite best efforts, the response must still be one of acknowledgement and support.
 Being met with presence in that moment can make an enormous difference.

-When a teacher has intentionally led a group into psychologically charged territory, the ethical obligation becomes even stronger.
-You cannot provoke emotional material and then step away from the consequences simply because you did not expect them, do not know what to do, or have no time to deal with the outcome.
-Doing so leaves the student alone with a heightened nervous system, without stabilisation, grounding or informed guidance, a situation that is not only unsafe but potentially traumatising, which is unfortunately what happened in this case.
-In therapeutic contexts, containment and aftercare are considered essential.
-In educational contexts, at the very least, one must ensure that students are emotionally regulated before closing a session.
-Ignoring a student’s distress demonstrates a fundamental misunderstanding of power dynamics, of the vulnerability created by immersive trainings, and of the facilitator’s responsibility to safeguard those in their care.
-In short, creating emotional intensity without the skills to manage it is already dangerous; inducing emotional overwhelm and then dismissing the person who is struggling is indefensible.
+When a teacher has intentionally led a group into psychologically charged territory, the ethical responsibility becomes even greater.
+You cannot provoke emotional material and then withdraw simply because you were unprepared for the reaction or unwilling to deal with it.
+Leaving a student alone with a heightened nervous system without stabilisation, grounding, or informed guidance is not only unsafe but potentially traumatising, which is unfortunately what happened here.
+In therapeutic contexts, containment and aftercare are essential; in educational contexts, at the very least, teachers must ensure that students are emotionally regulated before the session ends.
+Ignoring distress reveals a profound misunderstanding of power dynamics, of the vulnerability created by immersive trainings and of the facilitator’s responsibility to safeguard the people in their care.
+Creating emotional intensity without the skills to manage it is already dangerous; inducing overwhelm and then dismissing the person experiencing it is indefensible.

 The Myth of Catharsis and the Legacy of Harmful Methods